 Results on time-series analysis of larval herring growth and survival dynamics indicate that distinct hatching cohorts contribute differently to the number of 1+winter ring (wr) recruits in the overall western Baltic Sea.
 The abundances of the earliest larval stage (5-9 mm TL) explains 62% of the variability of later stage larval abundance and 61% of the variability of surviving (1+ group) juveniles.
 This indicates important pre-hatching survival bottlenecks associated with spawning and egg development.
-Furthermore, findings demonstrate that hatching cohorts occurring later during the spawning season contribute most to the surviving year class whereas earlier hatching cohorts do not result in significant growth and survival.
+Furthermore, findings demonstrate that hatching cohorts occurring later during the spawning season contribute most to the survival.
 This could be explained by limited food supply at hatching prior to spring plankton blooms, indicating an additional bottleneck at the critical period when larvae start feeding.